‘RHONJ’ Star Melissa Gorga, 40, Slammed As She Flaunts Toned Abs In New Instagram Post

 #ad Ok, this @boombod 7 day challenge has been exactly what my routine was missing.
 Eating healthy + staying active has always been important to me, but it’s crazy how trying to fit all the fun you can into summer AND stick to a health kick.. doesn’t happen easily.
 Truth is I’d rather have time with my fam AND stay on track for my goals – these shots help me make that happen ????♀️ They have a big BOGO sale on right now, if you’re curious give them a go with me!

-Though she hasn’t publicly responded to the backlash over her sponsored posts, the gorgeous RHONJ reality star has previously opened up about her dedication to a healthy lifestyle, and claimed in the caption of her August 14 upload that the product she was promoting helped her to get the best results from her workouts.
+Though she hasn’t publicly responded to the backlash over her sponsored posts, the gorgeous RHONJ reality star has previously opened up about her dedication to a healthy lifestyle and claimed in the caption of her August 14 upload that the product she was promoting helped her to get the best results from her workouts.

 Speaking to Women’s Health last year, Gorga admitted that hitting the gym and living healthy is a “lifestyle” for her as she admitted, “I feel better when I eat healthy.
 If I don’t work out for a week or two, I feel miserable.”